Cyberlorians/Articles/AutoExcludeCAP.md

 4. Run logic app and test (make sure the exclusion group is not part of a conditional access to test).

+*Excluded group now added to the CAP*

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapproof.png)

+*Email sent to DLs in the logic app*

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/autocapsendemailproof.png)